8.0.0-RC4 Release Notes

 An initial implementation of OpenID Connect Verifiable Credentials (OIDC4VCI) is now available in CAS.

-Small improvements to OpenID Federation protocol and its support for authentication delegation for OIDC clients.
+Furthermore, when it comes to OpenID Connect client support and delegation, there are now small improvements in place to OpenID Federation protocol and its support for authentication delegation for OIDC clients.
 See this guide for more details.

 Account Registration